machal/cssmine-content/css3-multiple-backgrounds.md

 In fact, multiple backgrounds are not a CSS property - just a new way of using the existing `background` property.

-What is the syntax?
+And what is the syntax?
 Simply divide the layer using a comma:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 background: